stonepros/stone/doc/rados/operations/monitoring.rst

 reported status of the cluster.
 Alerts are specified using the health check code (see :ref:`health-checks`)::

-  ceph health mute <code>
+  stone health mute <code>

 For example, if there is a health warning, muting it will make the cluster report an overall status of ``HEALTH_OK``.
 For example, to mute an ``OSD_DOWN`` alert,::

-  ceph health mute OSD_DOWN
+  stone health mute OSD_DOWN

-Mutes are reported as part of the short and long form of the ``ceph health`` command.
+Mutes are reported as part of the short and long form of the ``stone health`` command.
 For example, in the above scenario, the cluster would report::

-  $ ceph health
+  $ stone health
   HEALTH_OK (muted: OSD_DOWN)
-  $ ceph health detail
+  $ stone health detail
   HEALTH_OK (muted: OSD_DOWN)
   (MUTED) OSD_DOWN 1 osds down
       osd.1 is down

 A mute can be explicitly removed with::

-  ceph health unmute <code>
+  stone health unmute <code>

 For example,::

-  ceph health unmute OSD_DOWN
+  stone health unmute OSD_DOWN

 A health check mute may optionally have a TTL (time to live) associated with it, such that the mute will automatically expire after the specified period of time has elapsed.
 The TTL is specified as an optional duration argument, e.g.::

-  ceph health mute OSD_DOWN 4h    # mute for 4 hours
+  stone health mute OSD_DOWN 4h    # mute for 4 hours
-  ceph health mute MON_DOWN 15m   # mute for 15  minutes
+  stone health mute MON_DOWN 15m   # mute for 15  minutes

 Normally, if a muted health alert is resolved (e.g., in the example above, the OSD comes back up), the mute goes away.
 If the alert comes